kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    to equal steps in figure size.
 If one changes the size of the figure interactively, the aspect ratio should not change.
-To enforce this, the constructor of an object of class :class:`maputils.Annotatedimage` modifies the input frame so that the aspect ratio is the aspect ration of the pixels.
+To enforce this, the constructor of an object of class :class:`maputils.Annotatedimage` modifies the input frame so that the aspect ratio is the aspect ratio of the pixels.
 This aspect ratio is preserved when the size of a window is changed.
    One can overrule this default by manually setting an aspect ratio with method :meth:`maputils.Annotatedimage.set_aspectratio` as in: